guidoschmidt/hicetnunc.wiki.backup/IPFS-Pinning.md

 ***

-To run your own node, you can use the following Tools:
+To run your own node, you can use the following Tools/Guides:

 ## IPFS Pinning